2020 NTPS Levy & Bond Information

-North Thurston Public Schools is asking voters to consider two funding measures to help us reach our strategic plan goals to create thriving schools that foster learning, academic growth, critical thinking, and student success after graduation.
+North Thurston Public Schools' Board of Directors unanimously approved two funding measures to help us reach our strategic plan goals to create thriving schools that foster learning, academic growth, critical thinking, and student success after graduation.

 The 2020 bond and levy will: